For ParentsMarch 6, 20265 min read

 The hybrid approach

-Most families are landing on a mix: an online tool for daily practice and homework help, and an in-person tutor (if budget allows) for bigger-picture support — test prep, study skills, confidence building.
+Most families are landing on a mix: an online tool for daily practice and homework help, and an in-person tutor (if budget allows) for bigger-picture support.

 Ready to try a better way to study?